 History and Flavor

 The Woodly Park neighborhood was named after a home built by Philip Barton Key (Uncle of Francis Scott Key) in 1801 called the Woodly House.
-In its time as a home, the Woodly House had many famous political guests over the years.
+In its time as a home, the Woodly House had many famous political guests.
 Woodly House is now the administrative building and library for the Maret School.

 The area around Woodly House was platted in the 1870s and was originally a residential suburb close to Dupont Circle.
-Construction in Woodly Park begin in the early 1900s.
-As the area evolved into ab urban neighborhood, townhomes and row houses sprang up among the lush, park-like setting of the area.
+Construction in Woodly Park begins in the early 1900s.
+As the area evolved into an urban neighborhood, townhomes, and row houses sprang up among the lush, park-like setting of the area.

 Many prominent architects and builders worked on these historic buildings, including Harry Wardman, Albert Beers, A.H.
 Sonnemann, William Allard, George Santmyers, Clarke Waggaman, and Middaugh & Shannon.
 The homes are classically styled in light-toned materials and front porches.

 Music & Parks

 - Macintyre’s– Spiffy sports hangout with elevated pub grub, beer on tap, gleaming wood bar & big-screen TVs.